slack2450/Google_Play_scraper/README.md

 ## Features:
 * Searching the play store
 * Grabbing all app ID's returned from the search
-* Using these ID's to fetch more information such as:
+* Using these ID's to fetch more information such as
 	* App name
 	* Developer's Email Address
 	* Rating